Get Up to Speed on EPA Refrigerant Requirements

 What is Changing?

 The EPA has ruled that refrigerants with a global warming potential (GWP) rating of more than 700 will be phased out.
 The GWP measures the impact a gas has on warming the planet.
-Notably, beginning on January 1, 2025, residential HVAC equipment designed for R-410A refrigerant will no longer be sold.
+Notably, beginning on January 1, 2025, residential HVAC equipment designed for R-410A refrigerant can no longer be manufactured.

 What is Global Warming Potential (GWP)?